oresat/oresat-pi-gen/README.md

 - `default`: Holds this README as guide on how to use the repo.
 Shares no history with other branches.
-- `master`: Local copy of the `master` branch from pi-gen, used to build the arm32 Pi OS image.
+- `arm32`: Local copy of the `master` branch from pi-gen, used to build the arm32 Pi OS image.
 Should be keep in sync with pi-gen to easily merge into `oresat-` branches, otherwise treated as readonly.
 - `arm64`: Local copy of the `arm64` branch from pi-gen, used to build the